libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 It works in simple cases, but actually this is not correct.
 The `x.set` is modifying image `x` (though only modifying the image metadata rather than any pixels) and in a large program, `x` could be shared.
-In some large programs, you can get bizarre behaviour and even races and crashes.
+This can cause races and even crash.

 To be safe, you need to make a private copy of the image before you change it, like this: